tisztamo/adslist-node/known_issues.md

 ## 6. Broken Websocket Authentication
 Publication token can be used as authentication token on the socket interface - non-published ads can be watched for, they are published at approval

-## 7. XSS
-Reflected DOM XSS on the public page in the token REST parameter (after the last / )